 The other approach is a bit more complicated.
 Creating new routes often depends on locating viable new arteries or communicating with local investors about upcoming developments.
 Tying up transit and development should be top of mind for any city, but it’s actually a difficult and not very well optimized process.
 What’s more, the already mentioned general disregard for public transit services displayed by many people can hinder potential talks – after all, why invest in a public transit system expansion no one is going to use?

-How to convert small-city dwellers to use mass transit when they’re so used to their cars?
+How to convert small-city dwellers to use public transit when they’re so used to their cars?

 In order for people to begin using public transit in their daily lives, it has to be convenient and cheap.